-From the fiscal year under review, a performance-based stock compensation plan has been adopted for the Company's Directors (excluding non-executive Directors and Directors residing overseas) and Executive Officers (excluding those residing overseas).
+A performance-based stock compensation plan has been adopted for the Bank's Directors (excluding non-executive Directors and Directors residing overseas) and Executive Officers (excluding those residing overseas).

 The outline of the plan is as described in "Additional information" in the "Explanatory Notes (Consolidated)."